lubuntu-team/manual/source/2/2.4/2.4.1/lxqt-archiver.rst

 .. image:: lxqt-archiver-new.png

+To navigate to a folder inside of an archive double click on it in the center of the window or double cliick on the left side pane.

 To reload the view of the archive press :kbd:`F5` or :menuselection:`View --> Reload`.
 To view the whole directory tree press :kbd:`Control+ Shift +Down arrow` or :menuselection:`View --> Expand`.
 To view just the top level of directory tree press :kbd:`Control + Shift + Up arrow` or :menuselection:`View --> Collapse`.
 To search for files press :kbd:`Control +F` or :menuselection:`View --> Filter`.
 Type what you want to search for in the textbox at the bottom.
 To hide searching press :kbd:`Control+F` or :menuselection:`View --> Filter` again.

 .. image:: lxqt-archiver.png